-The qualification is aimed at learners who are already employed or in a long term work placement as an Assistant Sports Development Officer, Sports Development Officer, or relevant associated role.
+The qualification is aimed at students who are already employed or in a long term work placement as an Assistant Sports Development Officer, Sports Development Officer, or relevant associated role.
 They might be new members of staff who require an induction into the job role, or existing members of staff who need further training and development.
-Learners must have the opportunity to demonstrate competence in the workplace over time, therefore it is not suitable for learners in full-time education, but may be delivered through a school or college engaging with local employers.
+Students must have the opportunity to demonstrate competence in the workplace over time, therefore it is not suitable for students in full-time education, but may be delivered through a school or college engaging with local employers.

 - 1st4sport Qualifications

-To qualify for the 1st4sport Level 3 NVQ Diploma in Sports Development (QCF), learners must successfully achieve all five mandatory units and four optional units.
+To qualify for the 1st4sport Level 3 NVQ Diploma in Sports Development (QCF), students must successfully achieve all five mandatory units and four optional units.

 Learning is a combination of skills (work-based) and knowledge.
 Content has been developed by SkillsActive, the Sector Skills Council for Active Leisure, Learning, and Well-being, through consultation with a range of employers in the sector footprint.